-The international nature of the database leads to inconsistencies in data entries between individual clinicians and organisations, again rendering some entries unable to be included.
-The missing data included dosing and duration data for most drugs, including corticosteroids, meaning we were unable to account for these in our models.
-However, we attempted to overcome these limitations by including only those countries with complete baseline and follow-up data at 6 and 12 months, and performing sensitivity analyses for corticosteroid use, despite the lack of dosing data.
-We were also unable to account for sequential DMARD use, due to having only 12 months of data, with 2 follow-up visits, available.
-In a study of extended duration, this is something we would wish to explore.
-While our analyses have demonstrated multiple associations with the potential to improve clinical practice, the small final cohort size means results may not be fully applicable at population level.
+While we demonstrate multiple associations with the potential to improve clinical practice, the small final cohort size means results may not be fully applicable at population level.
 There is therefore a need to repeat this study in a larger international cohort.
-The use of longitudinally-collected (observational) data also means it is difficult to infer causality.
-Finally, our analyses include data only until 2014; however, our findings remain relevant due to the continued large-scale use of, and reliance on, traditional csDMARDs, as well as the persisting, rising prevalence of increased BMI in this population.
+Finally, our analyses include data only until 2014; however, our findings remain relevant due to the continued large-scale use of traditional csDMARDs, and the persisting prevalence of increased BMI in this population.

-Summary
+Conclusion

-Our data are consistent with previous studies demonstrating decreased likelihood of clinical remission in obese patients with RA, but adds to the field in multiple ways.
+In conclusion, our data confirm the decreased likelihood of clinical remission in obese patients with RA, but add to the field in multiple ways.
 Patients with eRA and increased BMI have similar rates of remission to those with normal BMI, but have increased csDMARD exposure.
 In estRA, increased BMI is associated with increased csDMARD exposure, but likelihood of DAS28 remission remains low.
-Patients with both eRA and estRA, who are overweight or obese, require increased doses of MTX in order to achieve remission, compared with those of normal BMI.
+Based on these data, patients with both eRA and estRA, who are overweight or obese, may require increased doses of MTX to achieve remission, compared with those of normal BMI.

-Our results support a targeted approach to csDMARD treatment, which should be continued beyond the first few years of the disease process.
-Optimisation of early targeted treatment of RA remains important, particularly in those with increased BMI where response in established disease may be attenuated.
+Optimisation of early treatment of RA remains important, particularly in those with increased BMI, where response in established disease may be attenuated.
 Consideration of treatment regimens should be tailored to the individual patient, being mindful that higher doses or combination csDMARD treatment may be required in RA patients with increased BMI.

 Funding

-No specific funding was received from any bodies in the public, commercial or not-for-profit sectors to carry out the work described in this article.
+No specific funding was received from any bodies in the public, commercial or not-for-profit sectors to carry out the specific work described in this article.

+MD is an NIHR-funded Academic Clinical Fellow.

 Authors declare no conflicts of interest.